 Rapatahana instigated and edited the first-ever compilation of Waikato poets, Ngā Kupu Waikato, with help from a Creative Communities Grant.
 Also in 2019, a new collection of Rapatahana's poetry, ngā whakamatuatanga/interludes was published by Cyberwit, Allahabad, India.

 In September 2019 Rapatahana was invited to perform at Malam Baca Puisi Dunia World Poetry Recital Night in Kuala Lumpur, Malaysia.

-He has also been invited to perform at the Poetry International Festival at The Southbank Centre in London, in October 2019.
+In October 2019, he performed at the Poetry International Festival at The Southbank Centre in London.